Darkgenes/encryptor_challenge_1_alura/README.md

 <p align = "right">(<a href = "#readme-top">back to top</a>)</p>

 ## 3. Página web || Website:

-https://darkgenes.github.io/encryptor_challenge_1_alura/
+Puedes visualizar y revisar el resultado con el siguiente enlace: || You can visualize and check the results with the next link bellow: https://darkgenes.github.io/encryptor_challenge_1_alura/

 <p align = "right">(<a href = "#readme-top">back to top</a>)</p>